 - Salt

 Step 1.
-Using your hands, combine flour and 1/3 cup of water in a medium bowl.
-If adding herbs, add 1 tsp per batch.
+Using your hands, combine flour, salt, and ⅓ cup of water in a large bowl.
+If adding dried herbs, add 1 teaspoon per batch.
 Mix well until all the flour is wet.
-The dough needs to be stiff, but add additional water 1 Tbsp at a time if the dough is too stiff.
+(You can use a rubber spatula but I find my hand to be the easiest for this thick dough.)
+The cracker dough needs to be fairly stiff, but add additional water 1 Tablespoon at a time if the dough is too stiff.

 Step 2.
 Divide the dough in half.